James Gordon Shanklin: Career

-Film
+Media

 The incident of the Hosty/Oswald note was fictionalized in the 2013 film Parkland starring Zac Efron, David Harbour playing James Gordon Shanklin, Ron Livingston, Billy Bob Thornton, Colin Hanks, Paul Giamatti, among others.
-The conclusion of the movie erroneously depicts Shanklin as the antagonist of the Hosty note destruction, a scene fictionalized to add interest in the conclusion according to commentary by the film's director Peter Landesman.
+The conclusion of the movie erroneously depicts Shanklin as the antagonist of the Hosty note destruction.
 The film was produced by Bill Paxton, Tom Hanks, Gary Goetzman, and Matt and Nigel Sinclaire.
+He is portrayed by Russell Ferrier in TV series 11.22.63.

 Memorialization

 The J. Gordon Shanklin Building, One Justice Way, home of the Dallas Office of the FBI since November 2002.

 The "state-of-the-art" post 9/11 Dallas Federal Bureau of Investigation office was completed in 2002 and named in honor of James Gordon Shanklin.
 The dedication ceremony was attended by Robert Mueller and Shanklin's remaining family; wife: Emily Shanklin and granddaughter: Lisa A. Shanklin.